#44 Urban Sprawl

-Urban sprawl is caused by the rapid unplanned expansion of cities causing individuals to move further out of town.
-Though some would say that urban sprawl can be beneficial, urban sprawl has many negative consequences for residents and the environment.
+Did you know that urban sprawl is claiming farmland at a rate of 1.2 million acres a year?
+Yes, a year.
+Urban sprawl is caused by the rapid, unplanned expansion of cities – causing individuals to move further out of town.
+Though some would say that urban sprawl can be beneficial, it has been shown to have many negative consequences for residents and the environment.

 New Age Sprawl:

-The urban sprawl began with the baby boom generation.
-People wanting detached houses and a beautifully fenced yard, headed out of town in search of the American Dream.
-Urban sprawl is the migration of a population from populated towns and cities to low density residential development in outlying rural land.
-But what effects does the American Dream have on the environment?
-Urban sprawl has shown to increase air and water pollution, loss of agricultural land, loss of habitat for wildlife, and has been shown to be detrimental to health.
-Let’s take a look at some facts about urban sprawl.
+Urban sprawl began with the baby boomer generation.
+People wanting detached houses and a beautiful, fenced-in yard – headed out of town in search of the American Dream.
+Urban sprawl is the migration of a population from populated towns and cities, to low-density residential developments in outlying rural land.
+But what effect does the American Dream have on the environment?
+Urban sprawl has been shown to increase air and water pollution, further the loss of agricultural land and natural habitats for wildlife, and to be detrimental to our health.

 Facts on Urban Sprawl: